This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 Certainly, whether we are considering benzodiazepine tapering or not, we are more than just guts and brains.
 However, the gut, sometimes referred to as “the second brain,” plays a number of essential roles in both physical and mental health, particularly as it relates to the process of benzodiazepine weaning.

 Alternative to Meds Center applies holistic principles to improve health.
 One such application is based on understanding the magnitude of the role of microbiota (microorganisms) in the gut.
 For instance, studies have established that inflammation in the gut can lead to many expressions of symptoms that could be mistaken for mental health issues.
 These can include anxiety, depression, schizophrenia, autism, chronic stress, and others.1,2

 This data is useful in healing from benzo damage as, without correcting the condition, symptoms of anxiety, depression, chronic stress, and many other CNS malfunctions are likely to return and continue to plague an individual.3 Many times a physician will prescribe benzodiazepines “to treat” the above conditions/symptoms.
-But benzos could have been avoided altogether when symptoms could have resolved with a more holistic treatment plan.
+But in these cases, benzos may have been avoided altogether if such symptoms could have resolved with a more holistic treatment plan.
 Benzodiazepines were the subject of the world’s largest class-action lawsuit against drug makers in the UK.
 Many people have been unnecessarily damaged by these drugs.4